UhhhAaron/SaladBind/README.md

 2. Click the lock symbol in the address bar
 3. Open Cookies and uncollapse app-api.salad.io
 4. Look for sAccessToken and copy it (right click and select all as it is very long)
-5. Paste the token into the terminal (on Windows, use right-click)
+5. Paste the token into the terminal (on Windows, right-click in the SaladBind window to paste)

 #### Manual